Set Current Location

 Brilliant is a schooner located at the Mystic Port in Connecticut.
 It was built in the year 1932 on City Island, Bronx.
 It was originally built as an ocean racing yacht.
 It crossed the Atlantic Ocean within 15 days on its maiden voyage.
 It was later acquired by the U.S. Coast Guard during World War II, when two machine guns were loaded on the yacht.
 After being sold to a sailor post the war, it is currently owned by the Mystic Port since 1957, and used as a classroom and part of watercraft collection.

-Mystic Arts Center, is a beautiful art gallery overlooking the Mystic River.
+Formerly known as the Mystic Arts Center, the Mystic Museum of Art is a beautiful art gallery overlooking the Mystic River.
 It provides a base for upcoming artists to showcase their works.
-From paintings, photography, to fine arts, are on display here.
+From paintings, photography, to fine arts, excellent works of art are on display here.
 Besides an art gallery it also functions as a wedding venue.
 The center also conducts art classes for children and adults alike.
 In these classes, students are taught the basics of painting, photography and drawing.
 Drop by to see works by talented artists or enroll in one of the classes to know more about art.

+The Museum of America and the Sea is a great place to take the kids to teach them about the importance and effects of the whaling industry on the towns dotting the Connecticut Shoreline.
 America's last wooden whaling ship, the Charles W. Morgan, resides at this small living history museum in Mystic, a tiny seaside town about an hour outside of New Haven, on the way up to Providence.
-Mystic Seaport, The Museum of America and the Sea is a great place to take the kids to teach them about the importance and effects of the whaling industry on the towns dotting the Connecticut Shoreline.
+Mystic Seaport.
 Learn about the steps involved in making the perilous trip out to sea for fishing or whaling.
 Scenes from Steven Spielberg's 1997 film Amistad were filmed here, not to mention the Seaport's shipyards constructed the re-creation of the schooner.
 The nation's leading maritime museum, Mystic Seaport is a must-see if visiting Connecticut.

 Launched in 1841 from New Bedford, Massachusetts, the Morgan is considered to be the last surviving commercial ship made of wood still afloat.
 The ship undertook 37 whaling voyages across its 80-year career with a 38th being launched in 2014 after complete restoration.
 This 'lucky ship' is a surviving relic of a bygone era and offers unique insight into one of New England's most common economic enterprises.
 A National Historic Landmark, the ship is today docked at the Mystic Seaport Museum.
 Tours are available on site.

-Hands on underwater exploration is a key feature of the Mystic Aquarium in Mystic, Connecticut!
-Come see beluga whales in a lovely one-acre outdoor area, African Penguins, sea lions and much more.
+Hands on underwater exploration is a key feature of the Mystic Aquarium.
+Come see beluga whales in a lovely outdoor area, along with African Penguins, sea lions and much more.
 There are also the special Animal Encounter Programs where you get an hour to interact with either the beluga whales, penguins or sting rays.
 In a 1999 expansion on the Aquarium is The Institute for Exploration, housing artifacts and exhibits based on Dr. Robert Ballad's underwater explorations for famous sunken ships, such as PT 109, the Bismarck and the RMS Titanic.

 Clyde's is the oldest steam powered cider mill in the country!
 Located just north of Olde Mistick Village, this popular attraction is best to visit during the beginning of fall when the apples are at their peak and the leaves are turning.
 There are free tours and demonstrations done on weekends in October and November.
 Clyde's is open from September to December only.